 - Avoid plastic water bottles and opt for glass or stainless steel reusable bottles like the Kleen Canteen or the Yeti.

-- Store your food in reusable glass or stainless steel containers.
+- Store your food in reusable glass or stainless steel container.

 - Use glass bakeware for all your baking needs.